Dauwbot/blog_posts/windows_dev_00_win10.md

 `scoop install -g <app>`

 I will need git for sure so for example I will do
-`scoop install -g git` and it will install git, and at the same time 7Zip which is needed to extract the portable version of git and which I would have installed anyway, winwin
+`scoop install -g git` and it will install git, and at the same time 7Zip which is needed to extract the portable version of git and I would've installed anyway, winwin

 I'll get deeper into Scoop in another blog post (maybe, maybe not, I'll add a Jira ticket).
 There's some caveat to be aware off : for example I add to manually add git to my path otherwise my terminals didn't know what I was talking about.
 It's a quick 2min job when you know what to do but it can be a pain.
 For now I'll finish listing my essentials apps for a developer using Windows, you go and install them how you want it was just a quick overview of Scoop as a package manager.